Skip to Main Content

 One way to get cash fast is to borrow against permanent life insurance policies with a cash value component, such as whole life or universal life insurance policies.

 Borrowing against your life insurance to get immediate cash is relatively straightforward.
-You apply through your insurance company, specifying the amount you need, and if approved, the money will be deducted from the policy’s cash value.
+You apply through your insurance company and specify how much you need.
+The money will be deducted from the policy’s cash value if approved.
 Notably, there’s no credit check or lengthy approval process since you’re essentially borrowing from yourself.
+But there are risks to know about before you go down this route.

 There’s no fixed repayment schedule for a life insurance loan.
-You can pay it back in installments, a lump sum or not at all.
-Your life insurance company will charge you interest on the loan amount.
-If you don’t repay the loan, the interest will compound over time.
+You can pay it back in installments, as a lump sum or not at all.
+Keep in mind that your life insurance company will charge you interest on the loan amount.
+The interest will compound over time if you don’t repay the loan.

 16. Request forbearance on bills

-Utility, phone and cable companies often provide forbearance options to customers facing financial hardships, though terms can vary significantly depending on the provider.
+Forbearance is when you and a creditor agree to temporarily postpone or reduce your payments.
+Utility, phone and cable companies often provide forbearance options to customers facing financial hardship, though terms can vary significantly depending on the provider.

-Reach out directly to the service provider and be upfront about your situation.
-Typically, the forbearance plan will allow you to reduce or pause payments for a specified period.
-Note that this isn’t a cancellation of the deb.
-In some cases, interest or late fees may still accumulate.
-But delaying payments can free up cash needed in the short term.
+Contact the service provider directly and be upfront about your situation.
+The forbearance plan will typically allow you to reduce or pause payments for a specified period.
+Note that this isn’t a cancellation of the debt.
+Interest or late fees may still accumulate, but delaying payments can free up cash needed in the short term.

 17. Open a bank account with a bonus

 Many banks have cash bonuses for new customers.
-You’ll need to open an eligible account and make deposits for a set amount of time decided by the bank.
+You’ll need to open an eligible account and make deposits for a set period before you qualify for the reward.

-You’ll get your bonus after a few weeks or months of becoming eligible.
-Some banks don’t offer cash bonuses to existing customers, while others require existing customers to open a new account and follow their rules to earn the extra cash.
+You’ll get your bonus after a few weeks or months.
+Some banks don’t offer cash bonuses to existing customers, while others require current customers to open a new account and follow their rules to earn the extra cash.
+You may also be able to get a bonus if you refer friends or family to your bank.

 Avoid risky sources of fast cash

-Not every option to obtain fast cash is a good idea.
-You’ll want to avoid strategies with high interest rates and fees that will keep you stuck in a cycle of debt.
+Not every option to get fast cash is a good idea.
+You’ll want to avoid strategies with high interest rates and fees that might keep you in debt for even longer.
 These predatory terms can lead to long-term financial hardship, making it difficult to repay the original amount borrowed.

 Payday loans